 What is the statute of limitations on traumatic brain injuries?

 Mithoff Law represents victims of traumatic brain injuries from all over the nation.
 The statute of limitations for filing a claim regarding a traumatic brain injury varies from state to state, and can change depending on what type of suit is filed (wrongful death, personal injury, medical malpractice, etc.).
 To determine whether your case still falls within the statute of limitations for your particular case, we encourage you to set up an initial consultation with a trusted traumatic brain injury lawyer.

 When clients retain a traumatic brain injury lawyer at Mithoff Law, they are able to rest assured that their personal injury claim is in the hands of some of the top lawyers in the country.
 We have resolved many sizable settlement claims for our clients as well as won significant TBI victories in court for our clients.

 If you or a loved one received a traumatic brain injury, the time to speak to a traumatic brain injury lawyer is now.
-Request a free consultation with a Houston traumatic brain injury attorney at Mithoff Law by calling 713-654-1122 or contacting us online today.
+Request a free consultation with a Houston traumatic brain injury attorney at Mithoff Law by calling 713-654-1122 today.